Kenlaw0120003/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Shell inpu and output practice for week 4.
+'Practice samples on inout and output '